ludwig-ai/ludwig-docs/docs/configuration/combiner.md

 - `num_layers` (default `1`): number of layers in the stack of transformer blocks.
 - `hidden_size` (default `256`): hidden / embedding size of each transformer block.
 - `num_heads` (default `8`): number of attention heads of each transformer block.
-- `transformer_fc_size` (default `256`): size of the fully connected layers inside each transformer block.
+- `transformer_output_size` (default `256`): size of the fully connected layers inside each transformer block.
 - `dropout` (default `0`): dropout rate after the transformer.
-- `fc_layers` (default `null`): it is a list of dictionaries containing the parameters of all the fully connected layers.
+- `fc_layers` (default `null`): is a list of dictionaries containing the parameters of all the fully connected layers.
 The length of the list determines the number of stacked fully connected layers and the content of each dictionary determines the parameters for a specific layer.
-The available parameters for each layer are: `output_size`, `norm`, `activation`, `dropout`, and `initializer`.
+The available parameters for each layer are: `output_size`, `norm`, `activation`, `dropout`, `weights_initializer` and `bias_initializer`.
 If any of those values is missing from the dictionary, the default one specified as a parameter of the decoder will be used instead.
 - `num_fc_layers` (default 0): this is the number of stacked fully connected layers to apply after reduction of the transformer output sequence.
 - `output_size` (default `256`): if a `output_size` is not already specified in `fc_layers` this is the default